9 Self Assessment Activities for ESL Learners

 Students will be periodically updating the information in the passport, recording their progress throughout the class as they continue to learn and understand new concepts.

-These three activities are meant to get your students actively involved in the self assessment process by creating easy-to-follow frameworks and practicing using those frameworks.
+Then, use these next three activities to get your students actively involved in the self assessment process by creating easy-to-follow frameworks and practicing using those frameworks.

 Mind maps are a creative way of building a to-do list and then reviewing progress made on the list at a later time.

-For this exercise, you won’t be making a list.
-Instead, you’ll be creating a pin-up board with lines connecting different goals proposed within a broader objective.
+For this exercise, you’ll be creating a pin-up board with lines connecting different goals proposed within a broader objective.

 Objective: Interlace different types of goals among different language learning activities.